malin-nilsson/ICED-LandingPage/README.md

 # ICED
-Website for ICED - the cafe for iced coffee addicts

-Simple business landing page.

-Built with HTML, SASS and TypeScript.
+Simple landing page built with HTML, SASS and TypeScript.

-## Tools
-HTML5, CSS3, SASS, Bootstrap, JavaScript, TypeScript.